 ADVANCED CERTIFICATE IN POLITICAL THOUGHT

-The Advanced Certificate in Political Thought engages in the comparative study of political thought from a variety of perspectives, both within and outside the Western canon.
+The Advanced Certificate in Political Thought (ACPT) engages in the comparative study of political thought from a variety of perspectives, both within and outside the Western canon.
 Special attention will be given to the historicity of diverse political traditions but also to recurring themes and questions.
 Learning to recognize political thought, both past and present, as being time- and place-specific will equip students, regardless of their major field of study, with additional analytical and methodological skills grounded in the appreciation of the contextual and intertextual aspects of diverse intellectual traditions.
 Beyond contextualization the students will learn about comparative methods, addressing topics of political thought from intercultural and diachronic perspectives.

 ADVANCED CERTIFICATE IN RELIGIOUS STUDIES

-The Advanced Certificate in Religious Studies, issued by the CRS, represents a non-degree certificate in Religious Studies for enrolled MA and PhD students.
+The Advanced Certificate in Religious Studies, issued by the Center for Religious Studies (CRS), represents a non-degree certificate in Religious Studies for enrolled MA and PhD students.
 Over the course of their studies, students are expected to engage in the study of religious phenomena ranging from Antiquity to modernity in a historical framework and through a wide variety of interdisciplinary approaches.
 The Advanced Certificate in Religious Studies was launched in 2007 by the Center for Religious Studies (formerly the Religious Studies Program).
 Courses offered by the Center cover the scientific study of the three monotheistic religions, and their elements pertinent various historical periods, focusing on a multidisciplinary approach.
 Courses are offered by the departments of History, Medieval Studies, Philosophy, Jewish Studies, Sociology and Social Anthropology, Political Science, International Relations, and the School of Public Policy.
 The CEU Religious Studies alumni successfully acquire prestigious international scholarships aimed at further study at the prominent universities such as Yale, Oxford, Chicago, and Toronto, as well as many European research centers networked with other European universities.
 Some of them pursue the PhD programs at CEU, while others enter challenging professional fields pertaining to academia, culture, art and government.